-NEW YORK (WCBS 880) -- Mayor Bill de Blasio announced a reservation system will be in place to help control crowds coming to see the Rockefeller Center Christmas tree this holiday season.
+NEW YORK (1010 WINS) -- Mayor Bill de Blasio on Monday announced a "ticketing plan" to control crowds coming to see the Rockefeller Center Christmas tree.

 - Masks mandated at all times.